iampradip19/Cybersecurity_lab/docs/penetration-testing-overview.md

 # Penetration Testing Overview

 ## What is Penetration Testing?
 Penetration testing is like a practice attack on a system to find weaknesses.
-It helps to improve security by finding problems before bad guys can exploit them.
+It helps to improve security by finding problems before attackers can exploit them.

 ## Why is it Important?
 Penetration testing helps companies find and fix security problems, making their systems safer.